Capital punishment in Texas: Capital crimes

 Texas statute books still provide the death penalty for aggravated sexual assault committed by an offender previously convicted of the same against a child under 14.

-Under Texas law, offenders under 17 are not executed, but the US Supreme Court in Roper v.
-Simmons has ruled capital punishment to be unconstitutional for those under 18 when the crime was committed.
+In 1943, Texas established a minimum age of 17 for a defendant to be sentenced to death.
+The last people to be executed for a crime committed while under the age of 17 in Texas were brothers Roscoe and Henderson Young, ages 17 and 15, who were executed on May 6, 1938, for the rape and robbery of a couple.
+At the time of the crime, Roscoe was 16 and Henderson was 15.
+In 2005, the US Supreme Court in Roper v.
+Simmons has ruled capital punishment to be unconstitutional for all juvenile offenders, raising the minimum execution age to 18.

 In 2011, the highest age of a child murder victim, which can subject the murderer to the death penalty, was raised from six to ten by the Texas legislature.
 Under Lauren's Law, this age was raised to 15; however, the death penalty cannot be sought if the basis of the capital murder charge was the death of an individual older than 10 but younger than 15.